-Maybe you want to use virtual training apps but you only have a non smart trainer or treadmill at home or at your local gym club?
-With HR2VP, use your heart rate monitor as a power meter while training indoor.
+Maybe you want to use virtual training apps but you only have a non smart trainer or spin bike at home or at your local gym club?
+With HR2VP, use your heart rate monitor as a power meter!

 On Android ANT+ heart rate monitors can be used and you can choose between BLE or ANT+ broadcasting (prefer ANT+ when available especially for GPS head units).
 Bluetooth Smart HRM can be used on Android and iOS.

 Our color code helps you visualize your training zone easily.
 It uses the 7 cycling intensity zones from active recovery to sprint.